About Hacker Dojo

 Best times and places to go up and chatter to people

-Let's say you can't make Friday nights, or the second Wednesday of every month.
+Let's say you can't make Friday nights, or the third Wednesday of every month.
 Or maybe you've done that, are feeling comfortable and confident, and are ready to start making friends outside of social events.
 Great!
 A lot of people aren't always sure where to start when it comes to interacting with folks during the day, so here are some tips and tricks based on combined observations and trial and error.

 An important thing to keep in mind during the daytime normal "business hours" is that Hacker Dojo is also a co-working space.
 That means that between parties and classes, people are in the midst of serious business.
 They could be working on their start-up, doing contract work, or even in the middle of studying for a big law exam!
 This doesn't mean that they don't want to be your friend; it just means that walking up to someone with headphones on and hunched over their laptop will likely not give you the results you are looking for.

 Instead, try talking to folks when you're in the kitchen while you make some coffee, grab some water, or heat up a burrito.
 Or hang out in the Rec Room and play some ping pong with your bad self.
 People always wander in there and will likely admire your skills and ask to play with you.
 Another option is to hang out in the first office on your right down the hall.
 Right now that seems to be a fairly chatty one, so you're sure to make connections that way.